TalkNice/talknice.github.io/_pages/privacy.md

 This data is collected **in aggregate** and **cannot be linked** to any specific user.
 It is used solely to improve the performance, stability, and usability of the app.

+We use any photos that you provide temporarily in generating an output image with AI.
+Your photos are NEVER stored or shared.

 ## AI-Generated Content

 Our apps allows users to generate images using AI based on their input.
 We do **not** associate this input or the generated images with any personal data.
-We may retain user inputs and generated images indefinitely to improve the app’s functionality or for internal research.
+We may retain user text inputs and generated images indefinitely to improve the app’s functionality or for internal research.
 They are not linked to any personal data.

 ## Data Selling